NxPKG/khulnasoft-docs/content/cloudflare-one/tutorials/mongodb-tunnel.md

 ---

-## Configure Cloudflare Access
+## Configure Khulnasoft Access

-You can build a rule in Cloudflare Access to control who can connect to your MongoDB deployment.
-Cloudflare Access rules are built around a hostname; even though this deployment will be accessible over SSH, the resource will be represented in Cloudflare as a hostname.
-For example, if you have the website `app.com` in your Cloudflare account, you can build a rule to secure `mongodb.app.com`.
+You can build a rule in Khulnasoft Access to control who can connect to your MongoDB deployment.
+Khulnasoft Access rules are built around a hostname; even though this deployment will be accessible over SSH, the resource will be represented in Khulnasoft as a hostname.
+For example, if you have the website `app.com` in your Khulnasoft account, you can build a rule to secure `mongodb.app.com`.

-1. Follow [these instructions](/cloudflare-one/setup/) to set up Cloudflare Access in your account.
+1. Follow [these instructions](/cloudflare-one/setup/) to set up Khulnasoft Access in your account.

-2. In [Zero Trust](https://one.dash.cloudflare.com/), go to **Access** > **Applications**.
+2. In [Zero Trust](https://one.dash.Khulnasoft.com/), go to **Access** > **Applications**.

 3. Select **Add an application** and choose `Self-hosted`.